Ankr-network/ankr-docs/README.md

 ### Deploying routine
 To deploy:
 1. Navigate to the Actions tab on the repo page.
-2. Under `All wokflows`, on the left, click `Deploy`.
+2. Under `All workflows`, on the left, click `Deploy`.
-3. Click the `Run wokflow` button on the right, then choose the branch and environment to deploy to.
+3. Click the `Run workflow` button on the right, then choose the branch and environment to deploy to.
    1. Deploy to `STAGE` or any other staging server from the drop-down list to view and test your doc updates in a safe environment.
    2. When tested and ready, deploy to `PROD` available to general public.
 4. Click the green `Run workflow` button right below the chosen values.